What You Can Learn From The Best Print Ad Ever

 The ad shows that functional benefits are not the sweet spot of persuasion and communication.
 Rather, what grabs people are emotional, self-expressive and social benefits.
-There is the emotion felt not only by the piano player who excelled, but also by those hearing the story and bursting with pride that he accomplished his goal.
-The self-expressive benefit displays the ability of the man to express his talent, his perseverance and his ability to face those that ridiculed.
+There is the emotion felt not only by the piano player who excelled but also by those hearing the story and bursting with pride that he accomplished his goal.
+The self-expressive benefit displays the ability of the man to express his talent, his perseverance and his ability to face those that had ridiculed him.

 “A story, as we now know, is a powerful way to get people to get involved and remember a message.”